leonardo-ferreira07/leonardo-ferreira07/README.md

 I'm Leonardo.

-I'm an iOS software engineer with +7 years of experience on Apple ecosystem, having already developed for macOS, iOS, tvOS and watchOS systems.
+I'm an iOS software engineer with +8 years of experience on Apple ecosystem, having already developed for macOS, iOS, tvOS and watchOS systems.

-I'm currently working from Brazil (my home country), but my work is for a company based in Kuala Lumpur, Malaysia.
-I've lived there for one year, before coming back home and started working remotely.
+I'm currently working from Brazil (my home country), but my work is for a company based in San Francisco, California - USA.

 You can find me on [LinkedIn](https://www.linkedin.com/in/leonardo-kaminski-ferreira) and [Twitter](https://twitter.com/stonbr).